koxauuu/DefenderKiller/README_EN.md

 Last version DK - 16.1

 > [!WARNING]
-> Version on forum Win 10 Tweaker old (15.4), она не является последней версией, поэтому советуем download actual on GitHub.
+> Version on forum Win 10 Tweaker outdated (15.4), It is not the latest version, so we recommend download actual on GitHub.

 ### Functions DefenderKiller
 - Delete Windows Defender